lodatol/docker_drupal8_drush/README.md

-# docker_drupal8_drush
+# drupal8 + drush
-This container add drush to standard drupal8 container
+This container add drush to standard drupal8 container.

+It is powered by php 7